-You are welcome to bring and use your laptop for in-class assignments; however, the use of laptops for any purpose unrelated to this class is not acceptable.

-Cell phones must be put away during class.
+You are welcome to bring and use your laptop for note-taking and in-class assignments; however, the use of laptops for any purpose unrelated to this class is not acceptable.
+Cell phones must be turned off and put away during class.
 Texting is not permitted during class time.